Basil Rathbone and Nigel Bruce are still seen by many as the quintessential

 release a further twelve films, all but one directed by Roy William Neill, who also became series producer with the release of Sherlock Holmes in Washington.
 These dozen films are all updated to the 1940s, a tradition with all great literature that continues today with the BBC updating their latest interpretation to contemporary times.
 The Universal releases are all marked by a quicker pace in both direction

 and plot, and they all feature shorter scenes which results in shorter running times.

 Of the twelve Universal films, there are three films that feature World War II as the backdrop; Voice of Terror, The Secret Weapon, and Sherlock Holmes in Washington.
-These three films all come with an unsubtle dollop of propaganda, but that's not so different from today really.
-And in that same vein, the first of the updated films, Voice of Terror, is about defeating a Nazi propagandist and a German plan to invade Britain.
+These three films all come with an unsubtle dollop of propaganda, so no different from today really.
+And in the same vein, the first of the updated films, Voice of Terror, is about defeating a Nazi propagandist and a fiendish German plan to invade Britain.

-Some of the actors that appear beside Rathbone and Bruce make multiple appearances as different characters throughout the series, e.g. Sally Sheperd, Frederick Worlock, Harry Cording, Leyland Hodgson, and the indispensable Mary Gordon as Mrs. Hudson, to name but a few.
+Some of the actors who appear beside Rathbone & Bruce make multiple appearances as different characters throughout the series, e.g. Sally Sheperd, Frederick Worlock, Harry Cording, Leyland Hodgson, to name but a few.

-The untimely death of Neill in late 1946 meant a sad and abrupt end to the series, and Rathbone and Bruce never appeared on screen as Holmes and Watson again.
+The untimely death of Neill in late 1946 meant a sad and abrupt end to the series, and alas, Rathbone & Bruce never appeared on screen as Holmes and Watson again.